blackgrape2025/peterdavanzo-site/content/writing/good-judgement.md

 ---
-title: Expert Opinion Has Become Cheap
+title: Expert Advice Is Now Cheap.
+But...
 description: The credibility problem remains.
 date: 2026-06-09